rnpbr/opennetworking-docs/docs/en/Laboratórios/Lab Descoberta/index.md

 ## :fontawesome-solid-house-chimney: 4.
 Environment Deployment

-### :material-router-wireless: 4.1 Spinning Up the Routers with Containerlab
+### :material-router-wireless: 4.1 Starting the Routers with Containerlab

 Start the topology with the command:

 ```bash
 sudo clab deploy -t clab/discovery-lab.clab.yaml
 ```

 !!! warning "Debug"
-    The devices may take about 10 minutes to become fully operational.
+    The devices may take about 10 minutes to be fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

-### :material-server: 4.2 Bringing up Zabbix
+### :material-server: 4.2 Starting Zabbix
 !!! tip "Tip"
     If you already have a configured Zabbix environment, just skip this step.

-To bring up the container with Zabbix:
+To start the container with Zabbix:

 ```bash
 docker compose -f zabbix-docker/docker-compose.yml up -d